 Historically, retail investors have largely invested in equity-oriented funds while HNIs have actively managed allocations across debt and equity funds.
-Over the last few years, the exposure of both these categories of investors in equity assets has been rising with proportion of equity rising to 77% in December 2021 from 57% in March 2016.
+Over the last few years, the exposure of both these categories of investors in equity assets has been rising with proportion of equity for individuals rising to 80% in September 2022 from 57% in March 2016.

+For institutional investors, the proportion of equity has risen from 9% at end of March 2016 to 13% at end of September 2022.
 Among institutional investors, banks and FIs majorly invest in liquid /money market-oriented funds.
 Investments by corporate investors are spread largely across debt and liquid / money market-oriented funds.
 FIIs/ FPIs have investments primarily spread across debt and equity-oriented funds.
 Investments by FIIs / FPIs in equity assets have swelled as a proportion of total mutual fund assets.
 Corporates and banks/FIs have been increasing exposure to ETFs in recent years.